-Providing access to timely need based educational contents to all learners with equity and justice.
+Providing access to timely need-based educational content to all learners with equity and justice.
 This is the case where practical knowledge is a required must.
 Hence, the absence of practical classes is an absolute disadvantage and a reason for serious concern.
 All the students (100%) agreed that online classes meant ditching the practicals.
 A 75% also complained about the unavailability of much-needed resources including a properly accessible online library.

 Maintaining the quality of faculty and familiarising them with the digital teaching techniques.
 A whopping 87.5% of the students complained about the teaching methodology being average and not up to standards, while the remaining 12.5% agreed on online teaching being worse than offline mode.
 With most teachers being accustomed to offline classes and interaction, the online mode has proved to be burdensome for those who are not properly trained in digital teaching methods.
 Hence, the learners are at the direct receiving end of the management and teacher's incompetency.

 Fees Submission.
-When asked about the worst aspect of online learning besides the absence of face to face social interactions, a dramatic 75% of the students complained about fees not being waivered despite the lack of an online accessible library and practical classes.
-The management hence needs to reexamine the fees structure keeping in mind the lockdown situation.
+When asked about the worst aspect of online learning besides the absence of face-to-face social interactions, a dramatic 75% of the students complained about fees not being waivered despite the lack of an online accessible library and practical classes.
+The management hence needs to reexamine the fee structure keeping in mind the lockdown situation.